Insulin aspart protamine/insulin aspart (By injection)

 - Keep all medicine away from heat and direct light.

 - New, unopened medicine: Store in the refrigerator in the original carton until the expiration date.
 Do not freeze.
 Do not use the insulin if it has been frozen.
-You may also store the unopened cartridge or FlexPen® at room temperature for up to 14 days.
+You may also store the unopened cartridge or FlexPen® at room temperature for up to 14 days, or the unopened vials at room temperature for up to 28 days.

 - Opened medicine: